MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/reset-a-conference-id-for-a-user.md

 A dynamic conference ID is included at the bottom of meeting invitations along with the dial-in phone numbers that can be used by callers to call in to a meeting.
 When the user dials the phone number, the auto attendant for the meeting will ask the caller to enter this conference ID so they can attend the meeting.

 > [!NOTE]
-> Ist Ihr Konferenzanbieter Microsoft, werden nur dynamische Ihrer Benutzer Konferenz-IDs festgelegt.
+> Wenn es sich bei Ihrem Konferenzanbieter um Microsoft handelt, sind die Konferenz-IDs Ihrer Benutzer nur auf dynamisch eingestellt.
 Dies kann nicht geändert werden.
 Konferenz-IDs werden automatisch nur für Skype for Business-Benutzer festgelegt, die für Audiokonferenzen aktiviert sind.

 ## <a name="resetting-the-conference-id-for-a-user"></a>Zurücksetzen der Konferenz-ID für einen Benutzer

-1. Klicken Sie in der **Skype für Business Administrationscenter**auf **Audiokonferenzen** > **Benutzer**, wählen einen Benutzer aus, und klicken Sie dann im Aktionsbereich unter **Konferenz-ID** **Zurücksetzen**.
+1. Klicken Sie im **Skype for Business Admin Center**auf **Audiokonferenz** > -**Benutzer**, wählen Sie einen Benutzer aus, und klicken Sie dann im Bereich "Aktion" unter **Konferenz-ID** auf **Zurücksetzen**.

 2. In the **Reset conference ID?** window, click **Yes**.
 A conference ID will be automatically created and an email sent to the user with the new conference ID.
 By default, emails are sent to users, but this can be turned off.